aya49/202105_sfu_cmpt_127/assignments/03/README.md

 **REQUIREMENT**: you will write your program to two files: `t0img.c`, `t0.c`.
 - In `t0img.c`, implement the integer array functions declared and specified in the supplied header file `t0img.h`.
-- Create a test driver program in file `t0.c` with a main function from which each of the functions in `t0img.c` are called (tested).
-Compile and execute your `t0img.c` (with stubs) and your test driver.
+- Create a test program in file `t0.c` with a main function from which each of the functions in `t0img.c` are called (tested).
+Compile and execute your `t0img.c` (with stubs) and your test.
+Some test cases have already been completed for you, use those as examples :).

-A more verbose requirement for your test cases: for your tests, read the output requirement of each function in this document.
-For every situation, your function will need to return whatever is requested.
+A more verbose requirement for your test cases: for your tests, read the input and output requirements of each function in this document.
+For every input, your function will need to return whatever is requested.
 Your test should be a series of mock input arguments representing the different possible inputs.
 Then you will have condition statements testing whether the returns are as requested.
+You may also use `assert()` if you are comfortable with that.

 These functions would work around the following two user defined data structures (see `t0img.h`):